 |Lumpectomy or other breast-sparing surgery||You may feel very tired and have skin changes from radiation therapy.|

 |Mastectomy||You may feel out of balance if you had large breasts and do not have reconstruction surgery.
 This may also lead to neck and shoulder pain.|

-What other types of treatment might I need?
+What other types of treatment might I need after breast cancer surgery?

-If you chose to have breast sparing surgery, you will usually need radiation therapy.
-Radiation treatments are usually given 5 days a week for 5 to 8 weeks.
+If you choose to have a lumpectomy or other breast-sparing surgery, you will usually need radiation therapy.
+Radiation treatments are often given 5 days a week for 1 to 6 weeks.

 If you have a mastectomy, you may still need radiation therapy.